Skip to main content

 Upgrading of bio raw material

-Upgrading of renewable raw materials in existing refinery infrastructure offers great opportunities for rapid fossil-free conversion.
-We study how this can become a reality.
+Upgrading of renewable raw materials in existing refinery infrastructure offers great opportunities for rapid transition to more sustainable chemicals and fuels.
+We investigate how this can become reality.

 Area